 “And my God will meet all your needs according to his glorious riches in Christ Jesus.”

 The definition of a need is: a basic necessity of life.
 Our basic necessities of life are food, clothing, and shelter.
-A want is anything in excess of a need.
+A want is _________________ in excess of a need.
 The Lord may allow us to have our wants fulfilled, but He has not promised to provide them.

 As World War II was drawing to a close, the Allied armies gathered up many hungry orphans.
 They were placed in camps where they were well fed.
 Despite excellent care, they were afraid and slept poorly.
 Finally, a psychologist came up with a solution.
 Each child was given a piece of bread to hold after he was put to bed.
 If he was hungry, more food was provided, but when he was finished, this particular piece of bread was just to be held—not eaten.
 The piece of bread produced wonderful results.
 The children went to bed instinctively knowing they would have food to eat the next day.
 That guarantee gave the children a restful and contented sleep.